 Red Elephant Chocolate: Located just off The Square at 119 State St. this is a fun store and cafe serving handcrafted chocolates, desserts and ice creams plus beverages.
 I enjoyed the brewed cocoa bean tea for a needed pick-me-up.

 Other dining options in town include Marigold Kitchen for breakfast and brunch, Sardine for brunch, the Tornado Club Steak House for an authentic supper club experience and Tempest Oyster Bar for seafood.
 My local friends also love Tempest.
-Smoky’s Club is a supper club dating from 1953.
-It is located at 3005 University Ave.
-For another supper club experience you might you enjoy Kavanaugh’s Esquire Club since 1947 at 1025 N. Sherman Ave.
+For a supper club experience you might you enjoy Kavanaugh’s Esquire Club since 1947 at 1025 N. Sherman Ave.
 They offer a Friday night fish fry,